 Workers have the ability to change the frequency of their check ins with the ‘high-risk’ feature.
 If a worker enters an area where they feel vulnerable, such as delivering food to a large group, they can reduce the check in time to as little as 10 minutes.
 After the time has passed with no alerts, the check in frequency will return to the original count down duration.

-The Ok Alone smartphone app works in conjunction with a website and dashboard that can be used on a pc, laptop, tablet or another smartphone.
+The Ok Alone smartphone app works in conjunction with a website and cloud-based dashboard that can be used on a pc, laptop, tablet or another smartphone.
 The online dashboard will display a map supplying the monitor with the workers last known location and their contact number if an alert is triggered.
 This will allow help to be sent to the correct location at a moment’s notice.

 As an expert in lone worker content management, I possess an extensive knowledge base and experience in the area of lone working and safety monitoring.
 My expertise in this field encompasses a wide range of areas, including risk assessment, training, communication, and technology.
 I have a deep understanding of the unique risks associated with lone workers and have researched and written many projects and articles to educate people in how to mitigate these risks.